shufanhe/MyRecipe/docs/iteration_report_6.md

    - Front-end for view recipe: changed the location and font of several things, changed word buttons to icon buttons, added accordion for reviews
    - Unit tests for edit/delete reviews
    - Improved notifications: Users can click on embedded links to see the profile of the person that liked/reviewed their post and the post itself.
 If a post is deleted and the user tries to click on it, user is redirected back to notifications and flashed a warning message.
 Changed format of datetime, got rid of the decimals and seconds and seperated date and time into two attributes.
-   - Fixed homepage slidehow cover
+   - Fixed homepage slideshow cover
 2. Khanh:
+   - Finished upload images for recipes, and profile pictures
+   - Changed user interface in user account
+   - Added follow other user so that people can follow author of a recipe, which will be shown in the user account
+   - Unit tests

 3. Diana: No tasks completed, still working on tags and front-end.